Nurislom373/Fluent-Doc/README.md

-# Fluent
+# Fluent - Easy Telegram Bots with Spring!

-This Fluent library makes it very easy for you to write telegram bot with Spring framework.
-Creating a Telegram bot is very easy and versatile.
+## Prerequisites

+Make sure you are using Spring Boot version 3.0.0 or above.

-## Download
+## Getting Started

 ### Maven